 Colors for different elements of the display can be configured.
 The brightness of each of the primary colors Red Green Blue are set on a scale 0 to 1 for each type of line.
-Hint: Use a program like Photoshop to make a color which you like and divide its RGB values by 255 (it uses the scale 0 to 255) to get the values for Mach2.
+Hint: Use a program like Photoshop to make a color which you like and divide its RGB values by 255 (it uses the scale 0 to 255) to get the values for Mach3.

-The A-axis values allow you to specify the position and orientation of the A-axis if it is configured as rotary.
+The A-axis values allow you to specify the position and orientation of the A-axis if it is configured as rotary and the display is enabled by the A Rotations checkbox.